slds-lmu/tsclassification/README.md

 For a more in-depth example, please consult the [vignette](https://github.com/compstat-lmu/TSClassification/blob/master/vignettes/TimeSeriesClassification.Rmd).

+---

 ## Currently available classifiers:
-The package currently supports most of the algorithms implemented in the Bakeoff.
+The package currently supports most of the algorithms implemented in the Bake-Off.

 - **Time Domain Distance Based Classifiers**